Keselowski steals Atlanta win after Harvick caught speeding

 A DEBUT AND A RETURN: Cody Ware made his first career start in the Cup series.

-It was a tough day for the 21-year-old driver.
+It was a tough outing for the 21-year-old driver.

 The No. 51 Chevrolet entered by non-chartered team Rick Ware Racing ran just 74 laps because of a steering problem and wound up last in the 39-car field.